ameryisafreeelf/consumer_complaints/README.md

-# Insight Fellows now costs money is no longer free as of April 2020.
+Note: Insight Fellows now costs money is no longer free as of April 2020.
+Hope that may be helpful to anyone who may not be aware.

 # Consumer Complaints